interTwin-eu/normflow-plugin/README.md

 with `python -m venv .venv`.
 - Activate the virtual environment `source .venv/bin/activate`.
 - Install `uv` package manager with `pip install uv`.
-- Then install the plugin with `pip install .`.
+- Then install the plugin with `uv pip install .`.
 This will install both `itwinai` and `normflow` repisotory.
 For new developments in the `normflow` package, the source files located under `src/itwinai/plugins/normflow` have to be modified.
+To install in an HPC environment, please follow the instructions on the required modules in the `itwinai` documentation [here](https://itwinai.readthedocs.io/latest/installation/developer_installation.html).
+Once the modules are loaded, rest of the installation procedure is same as above.

 These steps will setup the environment for running this plugin.
-For running the plugin, further instructions can be found in the `README.md` under `src/itwinai/plugins/normflow`.
+For launching a pipeline or training, further instructions can be found in the `README.md` under `src/itwinai/plugins/normflow`.